JoyMitra/apps-4-vet-med/bse/index.md

 <h1 id="Setup">Initial Setup</h1>
 Upon opening the app for the first time after installation, veterinarian will be prompted to input personal information such as name and email address for the iPhone app.
-For the Android app, first-time users will be take to a Settings page as shown below.
+For the Android app, first-time users will be taken to a Settings page as shown below.
 From the Settings page users can fill personal information and morphology.

 <table>
  <tr>